Intelligent-Silicon/Samsung-A05s-SM-A057F-SM-A057G-CustomRoms/README.md

 Centralized Control: A single, browser-based interface allows IT managers to monitor status, push updates, and troubleshoot devices in real-time.

-Security & Compliance: Protects company data through enforced PINs, full device encryption, and remote locking/wiping of lost or stolen devices.
+Security & Compliance: Protects company data through enforced PINs, full device encryption, and remote locking/wiping of lost or stolen devices, if instructions can be sent to the device.

 Deployment Methods: Supports fast onboarding, including Google Zero-Touch Enrollment for out-of-the-box, automatic configuration.